 The fundamental concept behind this technique is to cut your knee between a seated opponent’s legs.

-Grip your opponent’s knees first, and then use both of your hands to open up his guard further by pinning one of his hips to the ground.
+Grip your opponent’s knees first, then use both hands to open his guard further by pinning one of his hips to the ground.

 Is It True That the Knee Slice Is the Most Important Pass?